top of page

 7 YEARS OLD

 Clove is a blueberry enthusiast!
 All the members of the FCFS flock would undoubtedly rate blueberries as their favorite produce option.
 However, Clove takes it a step further.
 Lovingly crowned the "snack monster" of her aviary, Clove is always on alert for a tasty treat.
 In fact, when her favorite treat is near she turns into "Air Clove", excitedly jumping for her beloved blueberries.
-Though Clove is an elder hen, her vertical leap is that of all star athlete.
+Though Clove is an elder hen, her vertical leap is that of an all star athlete.

 Clove is very friendly with her care team, curious with visitors, and an active member of her aviary.
 Clove and all the FCFS residents are monitored for age related issues.
 Just like with humans, dogs, or cats, as the residents age, they can experience arthritis and joint issues, loss of vision, and mobility issues.

 Clove is an example of the chickens used for egg laying.
-Through selective breeding over generations, egg laying hens have been modified to produce far more eggs than the would if left in their natural state.
+Through selective breeding over generations, egg laying hens have been modified to produce far more eggs than they would if left in their natural state.
 The original ancestors of modern hens laid up to 25 eggs per year.
 In the 1920's hens laid 150 eggs, today hens lay an average of 300 eggs per year.
 As you can imagine egg production is taxing on the hens body and reproductive system.
 Due to the strain on their bodies and reproductive system, it is very common for hens to experience health problems.
 Some of which can lead to premature death.

 Since time is especially precious with chickens.
 We are grateful for every day we have with Clove and all her fellow flock stars.
 We celebrate every year of their life and when the FCFS chickens make it to their teen years we smile even bigger knowing that they have lived a long life in safety.